 The aforementioned formula can be entered in any cell in your worksheet.
-I've chosen to place it in cell A5, just below my source data, as shown in Figure 3.
+I've chosen to place it in cell A5, just below my source data.

 You're now ready to automate your chart title.
 To do so, click on the title of your chart, and then click in the Formula bar.
-Click on the cell that contains your title formula, such as cell A5 in this case, and then press Enter, as shown in Figure 4.
+Click on the cell that contains your title formula, such as cell A5 in this case, and then press Enter.

 Your chart is now dynamic.
-If you've followed all of the steps in this article, you should be able to add a new column of data for May and see the new data and title automatically, as shown in Figure 6.
+If you've followed all of the steps in this article, you should be able to add a new column of data for May and see the new data and title automatically.

 Note: There are a couple of caveats to be aware of with regard to automating charts.
 First, if you make the data into a Table before you create your chart, Excel may group the data.
 To change this, click the Switch Rows/Columns button on the Design tab.
 Secondly, when automating chart titles, you must reference a worksheet cell, and your formula reference must include a worksheet name.
 Thus, you can't click on the title and enter =A5 in the formula bar.
 You must instead use the form =Sheet1!A5.